-Ross William Ulbricht, a 29 year old young man first known as “Altoid” and then changed to “Dread Pirate Roberts” was on his personal laptop Tuesday afternoon in a quiet San Francisco library when 6 FBI agents burst in to bust Ulbricht.
+Ross William Ulbricht, a 29-year-old young man, first known as “Altoid” and then changed to “Dread Pirate Roberts,” was on his laptop in a quiet San Francisco library when 6 FBI agents burst in to bust him.

 Ulbricht was chatting with a cooperating witness about the vast black market bazaar that is believed to have brokered more than $1 billion in transactions for illegal drugs and services.
-Due to the cooperating witness, the FBI pinpointed Ulbricht’s location and arrested him and shut down the website immediately
+Due to the cooperating witness, the FBI pinpointed his location and arrested him, and shut down the website immediately.

-This website was mainly operated in Maryland and New York and Ulbricht has been charged in New York and Maryland federal courts.
-He is facing allegations of making millions of dollars operating the secret Silk Road website and also for a failed murder-for-hire scheme.
+This website was mainly operated in Maryland, and New York and Ulbricht have been charged in New York and Maryland federal courts.
+He is facing allegations of making millions of dollars using the secret Silk Road website and also for a failed murder-for-hire scheme.

 Ulbricht has not entered pleas to any of his charges.
-He is using a Public Defender which is not the wises decision because public defenders do not have half as much resources and skill as private Federal Criminal Attorneys have.
+He is using a Public Defender, which is not a wise decision because public defenders do not have half as many resources and skills as private Federal Criminal Attorneys have.

-His New York charges consist of him basically being the mastermind of Silk Road Website, where users could browse anonymously through nearly 13,000 listings under categories like “Cannabis,” ”Psychedelics” and “Stimulants.”
+His New York charges consist of him being the mastermind of the Silk Road Website, where users could browse anonymously through nearly 13,000 listings under categories like “Cannabis,” ”Psychedelics,” and “Stimulants.”

-His Maryland charges consist of him allegedly attempting to hire someone for the torture, and then the murder of an employee fearing that he would blow his cover.
-The someone he was attempting to hire was actually an undercover agent that sent Ulbricht fake pictures of the employee being tortured and then in return Ulbricht wired the undercover agent $80,000 according to the indictment and reports.
+His Maryland charges consist of him allegedly attempting to hire someone for the torture and then the murder of an employee, fearing that he would blow his cover.
+The someone he was trying to hire was an undercover agent who sent Ulbricht fake pictures of the employee being tortured.
+According to the indictment and reports, Ulbricht wired the secret agent $80,000.